AMERICAN WEDDINGS BLOG

 ...

-It can be hard for loved ones to feel unwelcome at a couple’s wedding, but remember that these restricted events are very common within the Mormon Church and the rules aren’t up to the couple themselves, so don’t take it personally.
+It can be hard for loved ones to feel unwelcome at a couple’s wedding, but remember that these restricted events are very common within The Church of Jesus Christ of Latter-day Saints, and the rules aren’t up to the couple themselves.
+So don’t take it personally.

 If you feel comfortable asking your Mormon friend about their faith and their temple wedding, go for it!
 Talking to those we love about our different faiths is how we learn and grow, and many times, these open minded conversations can reduce misunderstandings and limit snap judgements.